Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Experiments

-\textbf{A. Cross-Domain Transfer} We evaluate the VLMs on the COCO Absolute Position test set to measure how effectively spatial reasoning learned from synthetic data transfers to real-world images.
-Each model is fine-tuned on the synthetic dataset of 1,296 balanced stimuli and subsequently tested both on the synthetic and COCO benchmarks.
-To compare the performance with matched setting, we additionally fine-tune models on i) the complete COCO training set ($\approx$161k samples); and ii) a subset of COCO equivalent in size to our synthetic training set (1,296 samples), balanced in object-category and positional distribution. \Cref{tab:synth_vs_coco_train} summarizes model accuracy across matched (synthetic) and unmatched (COCO) evaluation settings (the standard deviation is presented in §\ref{app:synth_to_coco_transfer}). \textbf{Fine-tuning on the balanced synthetic dataset markedly improves spatial reasoning across all multimodal models, not only on the matched synthetic test but also when transferring to real-world data}. \molmos and \qwens each show gains of over +20\% points on COCO, achieving around 60\% accuracy on COCO after synthetic fine-tuning.
+\textbf{Results} \Cref{tab:synth_vs_coco_train} summarizes model accuracy across matched (synthetic) and unmatched (COCO) evaluation settings.
+Fine-tuning on the balanced synthetic dataset markedly improves performance on the absolute position task across all encoder-decoder models, not only on the matched synthetic test but also when transferring to real-world data. \llavaone, \molmo, and \qwens each show gains of +20\% points or more on COCO, achieving around 60\% accuracy after synthetic fine-tuning.
 This indicates that models trained on controlled stimuli acquire transferable reasoning rather than overfitting to synthetic patterns.
 Nevertheless, \clips fails to benefit from fine-tuning on synthetic data, suggesting a limitation of dual-encoder models.
-In contrast, models fine-tuned on the full COCO training set ($\approx$161k samples) exhibit strong degradation, dropping to near-zero accuracy.
-This suggests that large-scale real-world data can inject noise and bias that hinder the learning of consistent spatial structure (further discussion is reported in §\ref{app:synth_to_coco_transfer}).
-Interestingly, training on a balanced COCO subset of the same size as the synthetic dataset mitigates this effect, improving results and outperforming the full COCO training.
-Overall, these results demonstrate that quality, balance, and control in training data outweigh sheer quantity, and that synthetic fine-tuning yields stronger and more reliable transfer than conventional real-world adaptation.
+In contrast, models fine-tuned on the full COCO training set (\Cref{tab:synth_vs_coco_train}) exhibit strong degradation, with some models' performance dropping to near-zero accuracy, despite keeping the training procedure and hyperparameters the same as the synthetic fine-tuning. \llavas generates empty strings as output, while \molmos keeps generating tokens from the set \emph{$\{$center, right, left$\}$}, resulting in invalid answers.
+Instead, \llavaones and \qwens generate answers that are mostly valid, but often incorrect, reaching 50\% accuracy only in the center region, which is the most frequent in the data.
+This suggests that naive fine-tuning on large-scale real-world data can inject noise and bias that hinder the learning of consistent spatial structure. \\\textbf{B. Balanced Real-World Fine-Tuning} To test whether data scale and imbalance hinder learning rather than the real-world setting, we construct a subset of COCO equivalent in size to our synthetic training set (i.e., 1,296 samples), balanced in object categories and positional distribution.